George Floyd protests in Minneapolis–Saint Paul: Delay of officer criminal charges

 Weeks later, on June 9, 2020, it was revealed that state and federal prosecutors — on the afternoon of the delayed press conference — had been trying to negotiate a plea deal with former officer Derek Chauvin that would have included state murder charges and federal civil rights charges.
 It was later reported that Chauvin believed that the case against him was so devastating that he agreed to plead guilty to third-degree murder.
 As part of the deal, he was willing to go to prison for more than 10 years.
-The deal fell apart shortly before it was going to be announced after William Barr, the U.S. Attorney General, rejected the arrangement fearing that it would be viewed as too lenient by protestors.
+The deal fell apart shortly before it was going to be announced after William Barr, the U.S. Attorney General, rejected the arrangement fearing that it would be viewed as too lenient by protesters.
 The deal was contingent on the federal government's approval because Chauvin, who had asked to serve his time in a federal prison, wanted assurance he would not face federal civil rights charges.
 Details about the potential plea agreement were not publicly known during the initial period of unrest.

 Transition from peaceful protests to destructive riots

+The number of protests overwhelmed the law enforcement response.
 Thousands of people marched peacefully in the streets of Minneapolis and called for justice for George Floyd during the day on May 28.
 Sporadic looting was reported in the afternoon in Saint Paul's Midway neighborhood.
-A crowd of about at thousand people rallied in the early evening at the Hennepin County Government Center building in Minneapolis, and then marched through the city's downtown area where store fronts had been boarded up and the state patrol maintained a heavy presenceno violence was reported from the march.
+A crowd of about 1,000 people rallied in the early evening at the Hennepin County Government Center building in Minneapolis, and then marched through the city's downtown area where store fronts had been boarded up and the state patrol maintained a heavy presence; no violence was reported from the march.

-Hundreds of demonstrators returned to the area near the third precinct police station, where Frey and Arradondo had deliberately reduced the street presence of the police.
-By the evening, police reports said the crowd was "engaged in peaceful activity" as some were said to be grilling, listening to music, and socializing.
-It was not until after sunset that the crowd grew more restless, when looting of a nearby Target store resumed and a vehicle and building were set on fire.
+Hundreds of demonstrators returned to the area near the third precinct police station, where Frey and Arradondo had reduced the street presence of the police.
+By the evening, police reports said the crowd was "engaged in peaceful activity" as some were cooking food, listening to music, and socializing.
+It was not until after sunset that the crowd grew more restless, when looting resumed and a vehicle and building were set on fire.

 Multiple large, mobile crowds and chaos were reported across the city by nightfall.
 A crowd of 1,500 protesters were marching through a downtown shopping district in Minneapolis where there were 400 state troopers present.
 The tension escalated when another large crowd advanced on the city's first police precinct station near Hennepin Avenue and 5th Street.
-A Minneapolis police officer that drove near the crowd rolled down her window and indiscriminately fired Mace at protesters, bystanders, and journalists—the incident was caught on a viral video.
+A Minneapolis police officer that drove near the crowd rolled down her window and indiscriminately fired Mace at protesters, bystanders, and journalists; the incident was caught on a viral video.
 Later, demonstrators downtown shot off fireworks and stood off against a line of Minneapolis police officers who fired tear gas.

 Protesters marched on the Interstate 35W highway.
 Smaller crowds gathered elsewhere.
-"We were defending an entire city with 600 officers against thousands and thousands of protestors," Frey later said of the events.
+"We were defending an entire city with 600 officers against thousands and thousands of protesters," Frey later said of the events.